 What to do in Stinson Beach

-Hiking the Coast Range Mountains
+Hike the Coast Range Mountains

 The mountains that keep Stinson Beach feeling so remote are full of evergreens that disguise several spectacular trails.
 On the forest drive into Stinson, several trails depart from the Bootjack and Pantoll campground parking areas.
 One of these is the Old Stage Road that takes you up to the West Point Inn, an off-the-grid lodge at 1,800 feet with spectacular SF Bay and city views.
 Keep going and you’ll eventually arrive at the 2,570-foot peak of Mount Tamalpais.